lndgalante/codewars-katas/README.md

 ## Main Goal

-By the end of 2018 I hope to have almost all katas completed 🤞
+By the end of 2018 I hope to have almost all katas from 8 to 5 kyu 🤞

 ## Repository Structure